rlivingsus/misc/AllBooks.md

 - Gray, Colin: Fighting Talk: Forty Maxims on War, Peace, and Strategy;  The Future of Strategy;
 - Green, John: Turtles All the Way Down
 - Green, Simon: The Nightside
-- Greenberg, Andy: Sandworm: A New Era of Cyberwar and the Hunt for the Kremlin's Most Dangerous Hacker
+- Greenberg, Andy: Sandworm: A New Era of Cyberwar and the Hunt for the Kremlin's Most Dangerous Hacker; Tracers in the Dark: The Global Hunt for the Crime Lords of Cryptocurrency
+- Greene, Robert: The Laws of Human Nature
 - Greenspan, Alan: The man who knew: the Life & Times of Alan Greenspan
 - Grossman, Lev: The Map of Tiny Perfect Things
 - Gyasi, Yaa: Homegoing